ENSTA-U2IS-AI/MUAD-Dataset/README.md

 We provide you with permanent download links as soon as you finish submitting the form.

 **[Note]** <u>We will release all the test sets (with the RGB images and the ground truth maps) after the MUAD challenge on the Codalab.
-Currently, only a small part is released with only the RGB images.</u>
+Currently, only a small part of the test sets is released with only the RGB images.</u>

 ## Semantic segmentation